- LEGISLATIVE FRAMEWORK

 11.1 Recognition of awards

-11.1.1 For an award (and a settlement concluded by the parties before the arbitral tribunal) to have the same legal force as a judgment of the courts, the court must recognise the award and grant an exequatur declaring the award to be enforceable.
-If the award is not subject to enforcement (eg it confirms an existence of a right), the court determines whether the award shall be recognised.
+11.1.1 For an arbitral award to have the same legal force as a state court judgment, the court must recognise the award and grant an exequatur declaring the award to be enforceable.
+If the award is not subject to enforcement (eg it confirms the existence of a right), the court determines whether the award shall be recognised.
 The provisions of Title Eight of the Fifth Part of the CCP relate to the same extent to awards rendered in Poland and abroad, unless the award was rendered in a country which is a signatory of the New York Convention.
 In the latter case, the New York Convention prevails over the rules of the CCP.
-108 Ibid, art 1212(2).
+111

 11.2 Enforcement of awards

-11.2.2 A foreign award may be recognised or declared enforceable only after conducting a hearing before the court recognising/enforcing the award.
-109 Ibid, art 1215(1).
-Domestic awards may be recognised at a closed session, that is, without the parties present, and may be declared enforceable by granting exequatur through a simplified procedure described in and regulated by articles 781–795 of the CCP.
+11.2.2 A foreign award may be recognised or declared enforceable only after conducting a hearing before the court recognisingenforcing the award.
+112 Domestic awards may be recognised at a closed session, that is, without the parties present, and may be declared enforceable by granting exequatur through a simplified procedure described in and regulated by articles 781–795 of the CCP.
 Exequatur is granted to the awards that are enforceable, while the awards that are not enforceable are only recognised (and thus they are not granted with exequatur).

-11.2.3 Based on the CCP, the court will refuse to recognise or declare enforceable a foreign award in the situations described above and, upon a motion from a party, if it is shown that:
+11.2.3 Based on the CCP, the court may only refuse to recognise or declare enforceable a foreign award in the situations described above and, upon a motion from a party, if it is shown that:

-• the award has not yet become binding on the parties, or has been set aside or suspended by a court of the country in which, or under the law of which, that award was made.
-110 Ibid, art 1215(2).
+- the award has not yet become binding on the parties, or has been set aside or suspended by a court of the country in which, or under the law of which, that award was made.
+113

 12. SPECIAL PROVISIONS AND CONSIDERATIONS